 Before you start house hunting, you'll need to understand what price range you can afford.
 A commonly used guideline is 2.5 times your yearly gross income (income before taxes) plus the amount of your down payment.

 Your monthly gross income (income before taxes) and your debt load are used to determine how much you can borrow.
 Your loan payment plus your monthly debt (not including your household expenses such as heat and electric) should not exceed 30% of your monthly gross income.
-Use our handy calculator to help you determine your maximum monthly loan payment.

 A wide variety of home loans and financing options are available.
 Some choices are yours to make; others are based on specific circumstances such as:

-FHA Loans have many unique benefits that may make home-buying a reality for you.:
+FHA Loans have many unique benefits that may make home-buying a reality for you:

 The Pre-Approval step allows you to validate your ability to borrow and provides an estimate of your maximum loan amount.
 During the pre-approval process, a credit check will be performed.
 A letter can be printed by you and provided to the Realtor to assure them that your bank has tentatively approved you for this loan amount.
 Many Realtors require this pre-approval letter so they can be sure the homes they show are in your price.

 Buying your first home is an exciting time.
-To get started and make it easier, start by thinking about those features that are must haves – number of bedrooms, number of bathrooms, garage, etc. Then list what you absolutely do not want.
+To get started and make it easier, start by thinking about those features that are must-haves – the number of bedrooms, number of bathrooms, garage, etc. Then list what you absolutely do not want.
 Finally, list the things that would be nice to have but something you would be willing to give up for the right house or the right price.
 Now you're ready to go shopping!

 For your convenience, we've gathered the names, contact information and websites of realtors in our local area.
 You can simply click on their website to learn more about them and view the homes they have listed.

 So, you've found your house and you're ready for the next step – getting your Mortgage.
-You can apply for your mortgage loan by contacting a lender or you can apply on-line .
-A lender will contact you if you apply on-line.
-You will be asked to provide a list of information to your lender so they can proceed with your loan review and approval:
+You can apply for your mortgage loan by contacting a lender or you can apply online.
+A lender will contact you if you apply online.
+You will be asked to provide a list of information to your lender, so they can proceed with your loan review and approval:

 You may be provided with the opportunity to "lock in" a rate, which ensures you receive the rate that is quoted to you at the time of commitment (which is when you are informed of the approval of your loan).
 This is often a good option if you feel rates may go up.